martiarmengol/-UPF-POO23-G101-08/Lab4/REPORT.md

 We can firmly say that this project is finished.
 The next and last lab will conist in implementing a small version of the football application in C++.

 Although the current code is  completed, there remains ample room for further refinement.
 As previously mentioned, focusing on various details could significantly enhance the overall quality of the project.
-But we can firmly say that after all the labs this project has imporved a lot and that the final version looks pretty good.
+But we can be proud since after all the labs this project has imporved a lot and the final version looks good.